 Maybe you can manage to go through your day sleeping lesser.
 But sleeping any lesser than 6 hours on a prolonged basis can damage you.
 Here is what happens if you don’t sleep enough:

-- more prone to diseases like Alzheimer’s and cancer
+- you turn more prone to diseases like Alzheimer’s and cancer

 Based on sleep cycles and what sleep experts mention, you need a minimum of 7 hours of sleep and a multiple of 90 minutes.
 By that calculation, 7.5 hours of sleep every day is optimal for adults.

 By sleeping less, you inhibit the set of improvements within you which mother nature designed as a part of evolution.
 Sleeping for fewer hours on an occasional day is ok, but sleeping for less than 6 hours daily impacts your memory by disturbing your NREM sleep, it impacts your wisdom by hampering your REM sleep.

 Margaret Thatcher and Ronald Reagan who boasted sleeping for less than 5 hours a day suffered from Alzheimer’s during their later years.
 While no one has evidence that lack of sleep caused the ailment, scientists have found close relationships between lack of sleep and Dementia/Alzheimer’s.

 No concrete proof between the two has been established yet though.
 But better safe than sorry.